enclave-id/enclaveid/README.md

 ![alt text](docs/architecture.svg)

+The deployment happens in two steps.
+At first the API pod is deployed, which bootstraps the CA and stores it in AKV.
+Once this is complete, every other pod follows suit by using the CA in AKV in their Envoy sidecars.

 ## Build and deploy

 Because the attestation logic is tightly bound to the infrastructure, we need to match development and production build + deployment environments as closely as possible.